-The aim of the project is to support family financial education for all members of the household, from the young kids to the parents and grandparents in order to foster a more realistic understanding of the family economics.
+The aim of the project is to support family financial education for all members of the household, from the young kids to the parents and grandparents in order to foster a more realistic understanding of family economics.

-There are 6 outputs planned as follows:
+There are 6 outputs developed as follows:

 - 12 Comic Books for younger children